besure94/library-solution/README.md

     * include book title and patron name
     *

-// add boolean property for librarian
+// add boolean property for librarian in controller